Google Fights Defamation as Meta Bows Out

 Date:

-Google has filed a motion to dismiss a defamation lawsuit brought by Robby Starbuck, an activist known for his opposition to corporate diversity initiatives.
-Starbuck alleges that the company’s artificial intelligence wrongfully linked him to accusations of sexual assault and white nationalism.
+Google has filed a motion to dismiss a defamation lawsuit brought by Robby Starbuck, an activist best known for his opposition to corporate diversity initiatives.
+Starbuck claims the company’s artificial intelligence wrongfully linked him to accusations of sexual assault and white nationalism.

-In his lawsuit, Starbuck is seeking a whopping $15 million in damages.
-However, Google’s response asserts that his claims stem from a “misuse of developer tools,” suggesting that Starbuck manipulated the AI to generate misleading outputs.
-The tech giant points out that he hasn’t disclosed the specific prompts he used or identified anyone who may have been genuinely misled by the alleged associations.
-As of now, Starbuck has not responded to requests for comment on the situation.
+He’s asking for $15 million in damages.
+Google, for its part, says his claims come down to a “misuse of developer tools” — essentially arguing that Starbuck manipulated the AI into producing misleading outputs himself.
+The company also notes he hasn’t revealed which prompts he used, nor identified anyone who was actually misled by the alleged associations.
+Starbuck has not responded to requests for comment.

 Share post: